 Little Elm is an extremely ethnically-diverse city.
 The people who call Little Elm home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Little Elm residents report their race to be White, followed by Black or African-American.
 Little Elm also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.71% of the city’s residents.
-Important ancestries of people in Little Elm include German, English, Irish, French, and African.
+People of Hispanic or Latino origin account for 18.22% of the city’s residents.
+Important ancestries of people in Little Elm include German, English, Irish, African, and French.

 In addition, Little Elm has a lot of people living here who were born outside of the US (17.49%).